 In contrast, 3-tab shingles are very flat in appearance, which is due to the fact that the tabs are of the same size and shape and are evenly placed in rows.
 As with architectural shingles, 3-tabs are available in colors though the colors are less intense in their coloration and texture.

 Consistency of Architectural and 3-Tab Shingles

-Consistency or thickness with architectural shingles are other factors that differentiate architectural shingles from 3-tab shingles.
+Consistency or thickness with architectural shingles is another factor that differentiates architectural shingles from 3-tab shingles.
 They are quite a bit heavier and thicker than 3-tabs.
 A thicker shingle allows for greater endurance and strength and when it comes to wind and other extreme weather conditions, architectural shingles are considerably more durable.
-Three-tab shingles are weaker, less durable and not as long lasting.
+Three-tab shingles are weaker, less durable, and not as long-lasting.
 They can be subject to damage in areas or regions of the country that experience reoccurring bad weather.

 Pros and Cons of Architectural and 3-Tab Shingles

 - A more popular choice of roofing material